Street Tough

-Street Tough is a studio album by Ben E. King, his final album released directly with Atlantic Records.
+Street Tough is a studio album by American singer Ben E. King, his final album released directly with Atlantic Records.
 It was released in 1981.
 King worked with his son, Ben Jr., on some of the tracks.

 Singles

 Two singles were released from the album.
 "Street Tough" backed with "Why Is the Question" came out first, followed by "You Made the Difference in My Life" backed with "Souvenirs of Love", both in 1981.